 IN TESTING, vaccine Generation 8.
-9. 10.
-11. OPTIONAL: Gen 12
+9, 10, 11, OPTIONAL: Gen 12

-Class I MHC/HLA restriction: A01:01, A03:02, A11:01, A26:01, A33:03

-The sequence HTTDPSFLGRY is the top-ranked MHC class I/CD8 epitope identified by Snyder et al in a proteome-wide screen from Adaptive Biotechnologies, although in subsequent larger public data release from Adaptive, its rank dropped to second.
+Class I MHC/HLA restriction: A01:01, A03:02, A11:01, A26:01, A33:03 public data release from Adaptive, its rank dropped to second.
 The sequence TTDPSFLGRY was also identified experimentally by Ferretti et al as a CD8 epitope with predicted HLA restriction of A01.
 Peng and colleagues didn't include Orf1 in their analysis, explaining the absence of this epitope in their preprint.
 This epitope sequence is part of the polyprotein Orf1ab; the sub-protein and start position numbering are Nsp3, amino acid 818 (Nsp3 818).